Tweed & Taffeta: Carmen Alatorre

 Tweed & Taffeta is a series from Laura Murray Public Relations that explores costuming in celebrated performances – the varying interpretations from one production to the next and the subtle yet sweeping influence of wardrobe on a show’s overall texture.

-Where did you look for inspiration when designing the costumes for?The Competition is Fierce?
+Q: Where did you look for inspiration when designing costumes for?Killer Joe??

 The characters of this play live in a dirty trailer home and they are awfully messed up.
 So after talking to Director Chelsea Haberlin, the idea was to extend the chaos, clutter and vulgarity of their lives into their costumes, in 1990s style.

 I did some research on ‘90s fashion and how that would translate into this redneck kind of world.
 I also watched Killer Joe the movie as a point of reference.
 Although Chelsea’s staging ideas are unique, it is always helpful to see what has been done before.

 Q: Any favourite Vancouver hot spots when it comes to scouting the perfect item for a character??

 It really depends on the show but I can say with confidence that Value Village is a costume designer’s hub, as well as thrift and vintage stores.
 Most large theatre companies do costume rentals as well.